tuanphpvn/aspnet-Home/README.md

  * Run command `brew install kvm` to install KVM.
 This also automatically install the latest KRE package from https://www.nuget.org/api/v2 feed.
  * Run command `source kvm.sh` on your terminal if your terminal cannot understand kvm.

+##### Optimistic
+If you want to run on the bleeding edge and install the latest development version of `dnvm`, download the `dnvm.sh` script from the `dev` branch of this repository and source it in your shell profile (~/.bashrc, ~/.zshrc, etc.).

 #### Linux:

-Installing KVM requires `curl`.
+Installing `kvm` requires `curl`.
 Do verify if that is installed on the machine.
 Next install KVM on Linux run the following command:

 ```
 curl -sSL https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.sh | sh && source ~/.k/kvm/kvm.sh
 ```

-If you want to run on the bleeding edge and install the latest development version of KVM, use this command:
+If you want to run on the bleeding edge and install the latest development version of `dnvm`, use this command:

 ```
-curl -sSL https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.sh | KVM_BRANCH=dev sh && source ~/.k/kvm/kvm.sh
+curl -sSL https://raw.githubusercontent.com/aspnet/Home/dev/dnvminstall.sh | DVM_BRANCH=dev sh && source ~/.dnx/bin/dnvm.sh
 ```

 Note that on Linux you need to also install [Mono](http://mono-project.com) 3.4.1 or later.